deliverists/get-paid/README.md

  * virtualbox
  * expo and genymotion
  * run genymotion and start up an android virtual device (TODO: automate this on the cli using gmtool as part of Genymotion 2.5.0 - paid license)
+ * `adb reverse tcp:3000 tcp:3000` to open up the localhost 3000 port to the android emulator

 ## running locally: